Microflow/FC/Flying-Flat.md

 Do we need to spend a lot of money at music school to become excellent?
 Looking at the data, some of the musivcal greats went to college, others are self-taught.

+30 usd to Infinity?  can this give me infinite, joy and mystery... meet new people, travel to new places.

+portable instument..

 Here is a list of surpeme musicians whos instrument costs less than 30 dollars.

 Tom Walbank